cokelaer/fitter/README.rst

 What is it ?
 ################

-**fitter** package provides a simple class to identify the distribution from which a data samples is generated from.
-It uses 80 distributions from Scipy and allows you to plot the results to check what is the most probable distribution and the best parameters.
+The **fitter** package is a Python library for fitting probability distributions to data.
+It provides a simple and intuitive interface for estimating the parameters of different types of distributions, including continuous and discrete distributions.
+With **fitter**, you can easily fit a variety of distributions to your data and compare the fit of different distributions to choose the best-fitting one.
+The package is designed to be easy to use and requires minimal setup, making it a useful tool for data scientists and statisticians working with probability distributions.

 Installation
 ###################